-The Japanese OEM’s engineering team found that several factors in the design came together to cause the increased condensation issues.
+In Japan, the OEM’s engineering team found that several factors in the lamp’s design contributed to the increased condensation issues.
 First, condensation is much more visible through clear lenses than through red lenses, so car owners were more aware of the issue.
-Second, the wrap-around design yielded more area directly exposed to the heat of the sun.
-Acrylic plastics have high moisture absorption and permeation rates, and the sun’s heat releases the moisture into the lamp.
+Second, the wrap-around design had a larger surface area of plastic that was directly exposed to the heat of the sun.
+Acrylic plastics have high moisture absorption and permeation rates, and the sun’s heat releases that moisture into the lamp.
 As the car sits in the sun, the temperature inside the lamp increases; however, when the temperature drops quickly — such as at nightfall or when exposed to cooling air as the car is driven — the lens temperature decreases.
 If the vapor has no direct escape path, it condenses inside the lamp.

-According to the Japanese OEM’s lead engineer, they turned to Gore because of its global experience in the automotive lighting industry.
+According to the OEM’s lead engineer, they turned to Gore because of its global experience in the automotive lighting industry.
 “We had worked with Gore on several of our headlamp applications, and they have always been quick to respond.
 They have the technical resources, facilities and market expertise to address our design challenges on a global level.
 A year and a half after we incorporated their recommendations, our warranty claims were steadily decreasing.
-That’s a signifi cant savings for us — not to mention the increase in customer satisfaction and brand loyalty.”
+That’s a significant savings for us — not to mention the increase in customer satisfaction and brand loyalty.”

 Not for use in food, drug, cosmetic or medical device manufacturing, processing, or packaging operations.